BGI-Qingdao/Symbiont-Screener/README.md

 <img src="https://user-images.githubusercontent.com/38022049/198184294-45610387-79dc-4860-a3b8-4b82315f0b42.png" width="800">

-## Citing Symbiont-screener
+## Citing Symbiont-Screener

-Symbiont-screener: A reference-free tool to separate host sequences from symbionts for error-prone long reads
+Symbiont-Screener: A reference-free tool to separate host sequences from symbionts for error-prone long reads

 If you find MetaTrass is useful in your research, please cite：